-Investments in international fixed income include exchange traded funds, mutual funds and unit investment trust funds managed by Pacific Investment Management.
-Total investments in international fixed income amounted to Php74 million and Php142 million as at December 31, 2020 and 2019, respectively.
+Investments in international fixed income include exchange traded funds, mutual funds and unit investment trust funds managed by Pacific Investment Management and BPI Asset Management and Trust Corporation.

 Cash and Cash Equivalents

 This pertains to the fund's excess liquidity in Philippine Peso and U.S. Dollars including investments in time deposits, money market funds and other deposit products of banks with duration or tenor less than a year.